smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 * System > Display > Graphics > Default settings
 * Optimizations for windowed games > On
 * Advanced graphics settings > Hardware-accelerated GPU scheduling > On
-* Advanced graphics settings > Variable refresh rate > On (if using)
 * Custom settings for applications (remove apps or make sure the games are set to high performance)
 #
 * press ⊞ Win+R type "colorcpl" add and remove correct profiles
 * System > Display > Color management > Automatically manage color for apps > off (use your monitor for color or this will destroy colors, check 🟩 for more info)
-* turn HDR on and make sure SDR content brightness is on 80 and turn off if not using
+* turn HDR on and make sure SDR content brightness is on 80 and turn off if not using (HDR adds latency so use for entertainment)
 #
-* Enable GPU overclock/Set fans higher than defaults/Auto-startups (Afterburner/ect)
+* Enable GPU overclock > Set fans higher than defaults > Auto-startups (Afterburner/ect)
 * reboot
-* Block nvdisplay.container.exe and nvngx_update.exe
 * Enable internet (press ⊞ Win+R ncpa.cpl)
 ---
 ---